the wide use PCB as the copper too tiny for some application

 third Xover

-Fig.9, original TDL Monitor Studio 4 crossover PCB with green circles on the small width traces
+Fig.9, my original TDL Monitor Studio 4 crossover PCB with green circles on the small width traces

 waveline